rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getNamedEndpoints"></a>
 ## *getNamedEndpoints [<sup>method</sup>](#head.Methods)*

 Returns a list of endpoint names.
-Currently supported endpoint names are: `CMTS`.
+Currently supported endpoint names are: `CMTS`..

+### Events

+  No Events.

 ### Parameters